Bacillus subtilis spores, Malachite green staining

 Is the causative agent of ropy (slimy) bread.

-Bacteremia associated with immunosuppression, surgical intervention, neoplastic
+May produce bacteremia associated with immunosuppression, surgical intervention,

-tumour in breast cancer patients; breast prosthesis and ventriculo-atrial shunt
+axillary tumour in breast cancer patients; breast prosthesis and ventriculo-atrial shunt

 infections; endocarditis in a drug abuser; meningitis following a head injury;